 What Time Of Year Is Best To Go To Havasupai Falls?

-The cooler months are hands down the best time to go to Havasupai Falls.
-I have gone in summer months and in Feb & March.
-While luck is involved in not hitting an awful cold snap, life is a lot more enjoyable in the cooler months.
+Spring & Fall are hands down the best time to go to Havasupai Falls.
+I have gone in summer months and in Feb, March & the Fall.
+Summer can be rough if you are hiking in and out.

 When is the best time to hike down from the trailhead to Havasupai Falls?